 UN Global Compact

-We have been members of The UN Global Compact (UNGC) since 2003.
-The UNGC is a platform for the development, implementation and disclosure of responsible policies and practices for human rights, labour, enviroment and anti-corruption.
+We have been a signatory of The UN Global Compact (UNGC) since 2003.
+The UNGC is a platform for the development, implementation and disclosure of responsible policies and practices for human rights, labour, environment and anti-corruption.

 The UN Environment Programme Finance Initiative (UNEPFI) is a partnership between the UN Environment Programme and the global financial sector.
 Its mission is to identify, promote, and realise the adoption of best environmental and sustainability practice at all levels of financial institution operations.
 NatWest Group is a signatory to the UNEPFI Statement (1997).